Use space to open navigation items

 Licensees and all staff involved in the selling, service or supply of alcohol need to have completed a Responsible Service of Alcohol (RSA) course and hold a valid NSW competency card.
 This requirement also applies to security staff and promotional staff conducting tastings on the premises.

-The Liquor Regulation 2018 introduced an additional two compulsory courses for licensees and managers: Licensee training and Advanced licensee training.
+The Liquor Regulation 2018 introduced an additional two courses for licensees and managers:

 It is best practice to keep copies of your and your staff’s qualifications in a register on the premises.

-An interim small bar authorisation (ISA) allows you to begin serving liquor two days after you have informed NSW Police and your local council when you wish to operate, and after you have lodged a small bar licence application with Liquor & Gaming NSW.
-You will not be eligible to apply for an interim small bar authorisation if you are required to provide a Category B community impact statement.
+An interim small bar authorisation (ISA) allows you to begin serving liquor two days after you have informed NSW Police and your local council when you wish to operate, and after you have lodged a small bar licence application with Liquor & Gaming NSW (L&GNSW).

 Am I eligible for an ISA?